tekknolagi/tekknolagi.github.com/_posts/2025-05-28-overflow-check.md

 [maglev]: https://github.com/v8/v8/blob/3840a5c40c5ea1f44a8d9d534147e1d864e0bcf7/src/maglev/maglev-ir.cc#L1125

-Since CPython also [checks for interrupts on loop back edges][cpython], Skybison does the same.
-And PyPy does too.
+CPython also [checks for interrupts on loop back edges][cpython].
+PyPy does too.
 This means that even if you have a hot loop with no function calls, you can still trigger an interrupt.

 ```c
 PyObject *eval(...) {